 A brute-force scan-conversion algorithm for circular arcs and ellipses is easily derived from these equations.

 Bresenham's Algorithm for Drawing a Circle

-- ▶ We consider the second octant of circles with integer radius centered at the origin. - ► The circular arc is drawn from 90° to 45°! - Use symmetry to draw the other portions of the circle.
+- We consider the second octant of circles with integer radius centered at the origin. - The circular arc is drawn from 90° to 45°!

-The Mathematics of Bresenham's Circle Algorithm
+Bresenham's Algorithm for Drawing a Circle